-FIRE: The difference with FIRE is there is a focus, doesn’t have to be the driving one- of leaving or retiring from your work.
+FIRE: The difference with FIRE is there is a focus of leaving or retiring from your work.
 I’ve noticed that many in the community do point out how FI is the root, however, the RE is what’s the hook.

-- leanFIRE: having enough to take care of your essentials
+- LeanFIRE: You have enough stashed away to take care of your essential expenses.

 - FatFIRE: ”It's a level where you get to live your life at the same level as your highest-earning years, while not having to work a day job.” –

 - SlowFI: As you move towards financial independence you make adjustments for more quality of life choices even if it slows you down towards your FI date. –

 - CoastFI: With CoastFI, you've reach a threshold where you have enough to retire at a traditional age.
 You use this ‘leverage' to align your lifestyle towards what you want during your FI years.
 We at this point and love the options that have opened up for us.